socaltiger/BatchSubmit.com/README.md

-BatchSubmit is a lightweight open source Distributed Asynchronous Job Submitting/Scheduling Platform, a true Task as Service solution.<p>
+BatchSubmit is a lightweight open source Distributed Asynchronous Job Submitting/Scheduling Platform, a true Task as Service solution, or a Task Web Operating System.<p>

 The fundamental flaw of traditional software is not complexity, but amnesia.
 Every launch begins with a blank parameter screen, forgetting the user’s last intent.
 BatchSubmit starts where work actually begins: a task that already knows how to run.<p>